Discussion Papers

 Keywords: veto power, asymmetric information, principal-agent relationship, no monetary transfers.

-JEL classification: D78, D82, L22, M54
+JEL Classification: D78, D82, L22, M54

 January 2005